Larry L. Jacoby: Logic of opposition

 Jacoby is renowned for his methodological creativity and prowess.
-Jacoby's “logic of opposition” is a particularly lovely methodological innovation.
+Jacoby's “logic of opposition” is a methodological innovation.
 Psychologists have long sought to demonstrate influences of unconscious, automatic processes.
 A problem is that it is difficult to ensure that responses are not being influenced by conscious processes.
 For example, a brief prior exposure to a made-up name (e.g., Sebastian Weisdorf) might later lead people taking a test in which they judge names as famous versus nonfamous to mistake that name as famous.
 That could be an unconscious phenomenon – the subject simply experiences the name as famous and does not recollect the prior encounter with the name.
 But maybe instead the subject remembers the name from the earlier list and assumes that some or all of the names on that list were of famous people.
 That is, both unconscious and/or conscious uses of memory for the study-list encounter with “Sebastian Weisdorf” could influence subjects toward endorsing that name as famous.
 The same problem crops up in a wide range of attempts to demonstrated unconscious influences.

 The logic of opposition puts conscious awareness in opposition to being influenced.
 One way to do this is simply to correctly inform subjects (in the case of this fame procedure) that all of the names on the study list were non-famous.
 Thus if a subject recollects that a name was on the study list, s/he can confidently identify it as non-famous.
 Jacoby, Woloshyn, and Kelley (1989) found that when subjects had studied the list with full attention, these opposition instructions led them to be less likely to endorse studied names as famous than to endorse non-studied names as famous.
 That shows (a) that they sometimes recognized names on the fame test as names on the study list and (b) that they understood that names on the study list were nonfamous.
 The cool finding was that subjects who studied the list of names under divided attention more often called studied names famous than non-studied names.
 Presumably dividing attention at study impaired subject ability to consciously recollect which names had been on the list, but left intact more automatic, unconscious influences of familiarity.